kieran-mackle/hypervehicle/docs/source/documentation/overview.md

 ## The HyperVehicle Workflow
-Before diving into the component definitions, this section provides an overview of the <tt>HyperVehicle</tt> workflow, and how geometries are created from arbitrary definitions.
+Before diving into the component definitions, this section provides an overview of the <tt>HyperVehicle</tt> workflow, and how vehicle geometries are created.

-A vehicle is constructed by stacking a collection of *components* together.
-Each component type defined below inherits from the {py:class}`.Component` class.
+A geometry is constructed by combining a collection of *components* together.

-Below is a summary of other terminology:
-- Patch: a *patch* is a surface represented by a continuous function
-- Surface: a *surface* is a surface represented by a discrete function
-- Mesh: a *mesh* is a [Numpy STL](https://numpy-stl.readthedocs.io/en/latest/stl.html#stl-mesh) object
+Each component type of `hypervehicle` inherits from the {py:class}`.Component` class.

+Once the components of a geometry are defined, they can be added to an instance of the {py:class}`.Vehicle` class, which acts as a container for multiple {py:class}`.Component`s.
+Components can be added to a `Vehicle` object using the {py:meth}`.Vehicle.add_component` method.
+The {py:class}`.Vehicle` object offers many useful features and methods, allowing you to name a vehicle, name individual components, apply transformations, estimate the vehicle's inertial properties, and more.